github/docs/content/apps/sharing-github-apps/registering-a-github-app-from-a-manifest.md

 Follow these steps to implement the GitHub App Manifest flow:

-1. You redirect people to GitHub to create a new GitHub App.
+1. You redirect people to GitHub to register a new GitHub App.
 1. GitHub redirects people back to your site.
 1. You exchange the temporary code to retrieve the app configuration.

-### 1. You redirect people to GitHub to create a new GitHub App
+### 1. You redirect people to GitHub to register a new GitHub App

-To redirect people to create a new GitHub App, [provide a link](#examples) for them to click that sends a `POST` request to `https://github.com/settings/apps/new` for a personal account or `https://github.com/organizations/ORGANIZATION/settings/apps/new` for an organization account, replacing `ORGANIZATION` with the name of the organization account where the app will be created.
+To redirect people to register a new GitHub App, [provide a link](#examples) for them to click that sends a `POST` request to `https://github.com/settings/apps/new` for a personal account or `https://github.com/organizations/ORGANIZATION/settings/apps/new` for an organization account, replacing `ORGANIZATION` with the name of the organization account where the app will be registered.

 You must include the [GitHub App Manifest parameters](#github-app-manifest-parameters) as a JSON-encoded string in a parameter called `manifest`.
 You can also include a `state` [parameter](#parameters) for additional security.

-The person creating the app will be redirected to a GitHub page with an input field where they can edit the name of the app you included in the `manifest` parameter.
+The person registering the app will be redirected to a GitHub page with an input field where they can edit the name of the app you included in the `manifest` parameter.
 If you do not include a `name` in the `manifest`, they can set their own name for the app in this field.

 #### GitHub App Manifest parameters